prasang-gupta/website-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Vision
+- Robotics
 - Artificial Intelligence
+- Hyperconnected networks
-- Computational Linguistics
+- Computational Science
-- Information Retrieval

 # Education to show in About widget
 education: